-Comparisons of the signal intensities for PIZOF-10 and PIZOF-11 reveal similar CP efficiencies for most side-chain carbon signals as for the other 13C signals of protonated carbons in the framework - except for the chain ends, where the CP efficiency significantly drops (Figure 7).
+Comparisons of the signal intensities for PIZOF-10 and PIZOF-11 reveal similar CP efficiencies for most side-chain carbon signals to the other 13C signals of protonated carbons in the framework - except for the chain ends, where the CP efficiency significantly drops (Fig. 7).